sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Traits

 Traits provide a mixin composition mechanism that is missing in Java.
 Similar to interfaces in Java, traits are used to define object types by specifying the signature of the supported methods.
 Unlike interfaces, traits can be partially implemented; i.e. it is possible to define implementations for some methods.
-Sculptor has support for traits, inspired by Scala traits, but with some limitations compared to Scala traits.
+Sculptor has support for traits, inspired by [Scala traits](http://docs.scala-lang.org/tutorials/tour/traits.html), but with some limitations compared to Scala traits.

-Let us say that the Library system also should be used to sell products.
+Let us say that the Library system also should be used to sell products:

 ~~~
 Entity Book extends Media with Product {